plotly/plotly.py-docs/notebooks/creating-updating-figures.md

 ### Chaining figure operations
-With the exception of property assignment, all of the figure update operations described in this section are methods that return a reference to the figure being modified.
+All of the figure update operations described above are methods that return a reference to the figure being modified.
 This makes it possible the chain multiple figure modification operations together into a single expression.

 Here is an example of a chained expression that creates a faceted scatter plot with OLS trend lines using plotly express, sets the title font size using `update_layout`, disables vertical grid lines using `update_xaxes`, updates the width and dash pattern of the trend lines using `update_traces`, and then displays the figure using `show`.